Facilitative Leadership – Leading by Adventure

 Key to our leadership success will be maintaining our people’s individual ownership of their own self-direction and learning.
 And to achieve this, we will need to ‘draw answers out’ rather than ‘push them in’.
 The principle of self-discovery will be vital.

 Picture of using facilitative Leadership around a set of sticky notesThe facilitative approach to leadership is all about building understanding and ownership through participation.
 And about drawing others into their potential through engaging their ownership for results and strategy (strategy engagement).
+This collaborative spirit strengthens alignment between individual actions and the organisation’s greater purpose.

 Increasing change is a fact of our working lives.
 And, even now, people are either adventuring into it, or falling victim to it.
 The latter with all the inevitable impact on mental well-being each entails.

 Diagram showing the opportunity of each challenge to be a learning ground for our people.Every new challenge that our teams encounter is not just an opportunity to grow or protect our business performance as the team works on the problem, it is also an opportunity to grow the potential of our people, as the problem works on the team.
+Each challenge offers a path for personal and collective growth, and for accelerating the evolution and alignment of individual and collective purpose.

 Every challenge can be a new adventure to someone – whether in finding the answer directly, or in coaching and developing those that will.

-And utilising this opportunity for adventure will help our talent not only learn, but also thrive, enjoy, inspire, and become of greater value to those around them.
+And utilising this opportunity for purpose-driven adventure will help our talent not only learn, but also thrive, enjoy, inspire, and become of greater value to those around them.

 New leadership skills